Hampden & Co.: History

-Hampden & Co was incorporated on 12 October 2010, under the temporary name of “Scoban”.
-The company changed its name to “Hampden & Co” on 18 June 2015 prior to opening.

-The name “Hampden & Co” reflects one of their major shareholders, the Hampden Group, and commemorates John Hampden, the 17th century English politician who was one of the parliamentarians who challenged the authority of King Charles I.
+The name “Hampden & Co” reflects one of their major shareholders, the Hampden Group.

+In March 2024, the company announced it would be rebranding as Hampden Bank.

 Board and investors

 As an independent private bank, Hampden & Co is backed by four cornerstone shareholders and hundreds of smaller investors who collectively raised over £60m in capital for the 2015 launch.
 Of the four cornerstone investors, one is The Hampden Group, which is a family owned company, focusing on insurance and financial services sectors.
 Its key areas of operation are in Lloyd's Members' Agency services, underwriting, insurance company administration, bespoke Run-Off insurance management, audit, tax and consultancy services.

-Another cornerstone investor is XL Bermuda Ltd, a subsidiary of the insurance focused conglomerate Axa.

-In August 2018 founding Chairman Ray Entwistle announced he would step down from the board of Hampden & Co, but remain employed in a new capacity as “Founder”.
-In January 2018 Ray Entwistle was appointed OBE for services to charity and the arts.

-Hampden & Co is headed by CEO Graeme Hartop, former Managing Director of Scottish Widows Bank, and Simon Miller, who returned as Chairman in May 2020 having previously helped to found the bank in 2010.
+Hampden & Co is headed by CEO Tracey Davidson, formerly Deputy Chief Executive at Handelsbanken plc, and Simon Miller, who returned as Chair in May 2020 having previously helped to found the bank in 2010.

 Hampden & Co's other board members are: